Nghiavutrong1251992/vn-to-you-tour/vercel-deployment-guide.md

 - No build process required (static HTML/CSS/JS)

 ## URLs After Deploy
-All image paths will be updated to use Vercel domain instead of Cloudflare Pages.
+All image paths use Vercel domain for optimal performance and unlimited bandwidth.